Operator algebras generated by left invertibles: Properties of Left Invertible Operators and

 \begin{thm}[Wold Decomposition for Isometries] Let $S$ be an isometry on $\HH$.
 Define

 Then $\HH_I$ and $\HH_A$ are reducing for $S$, $\HH = \HH_I \oplus \HH_A$, $S \mid_{\HH_I}$ is a unitary and $S \mid_{\HH_A}$ is a unilateral shift of rank $n$. \end{thm}

-In other words, all isometries decompose the Hilbert space into two orthogonal, reducing subspaces for $S$.
+All isometries decompose the Hilbert space into two orthogonal, reducing subspaces for $S$.
 On $\HH_I$, the isometry $S$ is invertible, and hence, a unitary.
 On $\HH_A$, the isometry is purely isometric.
 The isometric summand yields an analytic model.
-Concretely, $S\mid_{\HH_A}$ is unitarily equivalent to $\mbox{dim}(\mathscr{E})$ orthogonal copies of the unilateral shift.
+Concretely, $S\mid_{\HH_A}$ is unitarily equivalent to $\mbox{dim}(\mathscr{E})$ orthogonal copies of $M_z$ on $H^2(\mathbb{T})$.
 The unilateral shift is is unitarily equivalent to the operator of multiplication by $z$ on a reproducing kernel Hilbert space of analytic functions.
-For a general left invertible operator $T \in \BH$, one would like to arrive at a similar type of decomposition.
-We make the following definition: